truenas/documentation/static/includes/AppInstallWizardACLConfiguration.md

 First set the dataset permissions.
 Enter or browse to select the dataset path.

 Next click **Add** to the right of **ACL Entries** to show the permissions settings.
-Set **ID Type** to **Entry is for a USER**, enter the UID for either the default apps user, **473** for apps in the stable train or **568** for apps in the enterprise train.
-If a new user is created to serve as the app administrator enter the UID for that user.
+Set **ID Type** to **Entry is for a USER**.
+Enter the UID as one of the following:
+* The default apps user which is either **473** for apps in the stable train or **568** for apps in the enterprise train.
+* The new user ID for the TrueNAS user created to serve as the app administrator.

-If setting up postgres storage volumes, the user id for these volumes is **999**.
+If setting up postgres storage volumes, the default user id for these volumes is **999**.

 If there is run-as option in the wizard, the user ID is the one defined in the run-as option, or use the default user shown in the app install wizard.

 Select the permissions level from the **Access** dropdown list.
 For the app administration user, set this to **FULL CONTROL**.